Demonstrating CavePI: Autonomous Exploration of Underwater Caves by Semantic Guidance: Background Related Work

 \subsection{Autonomous Underwater Cave Exploration}

-Exploring underwater caves remains a perilous and demanding endeavor, even for experienced scuba divers, due to confined spaces, little to no natural lights, and a high risk of disorientation~\cite{buzzacott2009american}.
-Thus, ROVs and AUVs play a crucial role in tasks such as mapping and sample collection~\cite{soares2024mapping}.
 While SOTA AUVs are proficient in executing fully autonomous missions, their deployments have primarily been constrained to open water environments~\cite{sahoo2019advancements}, where obstacles are minimal.
 Underwater caves, however, present unique and formidable navigation challenges, including overhead and surrounding obstacles, narrow passageways, and complex topologies.
 Early efforts to address these challenges include the work of Mallios~\etal~\cite{mallios2016toward}, where manually operated AUVs collected acoustic data for offline mapping.
 Similarly, Weidner~\etal~\cite{WeidnerICRA2017,WeidnerMSc2017} utilized stereo camera systems to generate high-resolution 3D reconstructions of cave walls, floors, and ceilings.

 Vision-based state estimation and navigation in underwater caves pose significant challenges due to factors such as lighting variability, backscattering effects, and image degradation~\cite{JoshiIROS2019}.
 To overcome these obstacles, Rahman~\etal~\cite{RahmanICRA2018,RahmanIJRR2022} proposed a data fusion framework that integrates visual, acoustic, inertial, and water depth measurements, enabling robust trajectory estimation and sparse representations of underwater cave environments.
 Advances such as shadow-based mapping~\cite{RahmanIROS2019b}, contour extraction~\cite{massone2020contour}, and real-time stereo reconstruction~\cite{WangICRA2023} have further enhanced the density and fidelity of cave mapping techniques.
 More recently, visual learning-based approaches have shown promise for autonomous visual servoing within underwater caves~\cite{abdullah2023caveseg,yu2023weakly}.
-Other contemporary works with the Sunfish autonomous underwater vehicle (AUV)~\cite{richmond2020autonomous} has demonstrated effective navigation capabilities in these environments by employing Doppler Velocity Log (DVL)-based dead reckoning and sonar-based SLAM algorithms to navigate and map complex underwater cave systems.
+Other contemporary works with the SUNFISH AUV~\cite{richmond2020autonomous} have demonstrated effective navigation capabilities in these environments by employing Doppler Velocity Log (DVL)-based dead reckoning and sonar-based SLAM algorithms.
+However, it is not one-person portable, and requires considerable logistics for successful deployment.